facebookarchive/wordpress/readme.txt

 You may create a new Facebook application or edit your existing Facebook application through the [Facebook Developers application interface](https://developers.facebook.com/apps/).
 You may first need to signup for a Facebook Developer account.

+= I am unable to save my Facebook application ID and secret =

+Some webmasters have reported issues saving Facebook application ID and secret information in the Facebook settings page.
+These inputted values are verified with Facebook servers before saving, requiring an HTTPS request to Facebook servers.
+Some sites experiencing issues have identified their server's bundled SSL certificates as an issue; returning false for the `https_ssl_verify` filter used by the WordPress HTTP class may help fix server-to-server communication issues if updating your cURL or other libraries is not an option.

 = How do I change the image that appears for my posts shared on Facebook? =

 The plugin generates [Open Graph protocol](http://ogp.me/) markup for your site's webpages including a explicitly-specified images generated from the [post thumbnail](http://codex.wordpress.org/Post_Thumbnails), [attached images](http://codex.wordpress.org/Inserting_Images_into_Posts_and_Pages), or gallery shortcode.
 Your plugin or theme may define additional images through the `fb_meta_tags` filter.
 If an image or images already exists your additional image may be used as an alternate for stories shared through a pasted link.
 Unattended story summaries such as a Like Button click use the first defined image. [support sticky](http://wordpress.org/support/topic/customize-open-graph-protocol-for-your-site-or-network)